joakim-brannstrom/dextool_mutate_demo/plugins/README.md

 This directory contains plugins for use with Mosquitto.

+## Dynamic security
+This is a fully functioning plugin that implements authentication and access control, with configuration via a $CONTROL topic.
+See the readme in dynamic-security for more information.

 ## Message timestamp
 This is an **example** plugin to demonstrate how it is possible to attach MQTT v5 properties to messages after they have been received, and before they are sent on to subscribers.